SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 10. Copy the template into the parameter field and adjust relevant data:

 - Line 3: emname: EMGeo_(D number)
-- Line 4: The number at the end of `sap/georelations/1` needs to be unique for each participant.
+- Line 4: The number at the end of `sap/georelations/1` (in this case **1**) needs to be unique for each participant.
 We will distribute the number during the course.
 - Line 11 and 16: namespace

 Hint: for the namespace you will most likely just have to exchange the 4 digit number to the number of your choice that you had entered for the emClientId in an earlier step.
 So you would have to replace 1908 in the example below with the 4 characters you chose for the emClientId.